 The House of Lords Science and Technology Committee continues taking evidence for its inquiry into Life Sciences and the Industrial Strategy.
 The Committee questions experts at the Royal Society of Biology, the Institute of Food Science and Technology and the Microbiology Society.

-Tuesday 16 January in Committee Room 4, Place of Westminster
+Tuesday 16 January in Committee Room 4, Palace of Westminster

 - John Bassett, Policy and Scientific Development Director, Institute of Food Science and Technology